Apparel from recycled materials featured at Madeline + Oliver sidewalk show.

 Racheal McGinnis and Makayla Cappel, wearing Kastlfel apparel

-Kastlfel (www.kastlfel.com), which both Cappel and McGinnis helped formed in October 2015 with two other gentlemen, manufactures clothing made entirely from recycled materials, including x-ray film, food trays, plastic bottles, and post-consumer cotton and rayon.
+Kastlfel (www.kastlfel.com), which both Cappel and McGinnis helped launch in October 2015 with Ecocentric Brands, manufactures clothing made entirely from recycled materials, including plastic bottles and post-consumer cotton and rayon.

 The company’s trademarked spinning process is Trash.
 Shred.
 Spin.
 Wear.™